nuodb/nuodb-compose/README.md

 - and, optionally, initializing the database state from an existing NuoDB backup.

-_NOTE:_ `docker compose` is intentionally a very simple tool - so the commands are more wordy than would be ideal, some desirable automation is just not possible, and some benign error messages are occasionally emitted.
+_NOTE:_ `docker compose` is intentionally a very simple tool - so the commands are more wordy than would be ideal; some desirable automation is just not possible; and some benign error messages are occasionally emitted.

 ## Use Cases ##